data-wizards/data-wizards.github.io/index.md

 In addition, the majority of the books in the children's books category are likely not appropriate for the same age group, and this could also distort the underlying distribution.
 If this information was available about each book and was used as a feature in our model, the model performance could potentially be further enhanced.

+One other drawback we could not account for is the change of book covers over time.
+This is of course a limitation to our model, as it relies on the cover found on the book's Amazon listing at one time.

 Other improve points include dividing the books into even more smaller subcategories, and either train a model on each of these categories or incorporate the subcategories as features in a single model.

-One drawback we could not take into account is the change of book covers over time.
-This is of course a limitation to our model.

 <div id="conclusion" />